Ajinoya restaurant in Osaka is a must-try spot for anyone interested in okonomiyaki.

-In this film you see how a seafood okonomiyaki is prepared and cooked.
+In this video you see how a seafood okonomiyaki is prepared and cooked.
 It includes a HUGE prawn and pieces of squid.
 Strips of bacon, some beef and, finally, an egg is cracked on top of it.

 Alongside is a traditional yakisoba dish made with noodles, pork, vegtables and ginger.
 At Ajinoya it is topped with a fried egg.
 Although literally "fried buckwheat," yakisoba noodles are made from wheat flour.
 It is typically flavored with a condiment similar to oyster sauce.